What about the 2014 changes?

 When you buy a property the change in land ownership has to be legally registered at the Land Registry.
 This process requires a certificate from the HMRC – which they will only issue on receipt of the Stamp Duty due on the purchase of the property.
 So, put simply, if you don't pay the Stamp Duty, you can't buy your new home.
 Luckily, you don't have to worry about it as it’s one of the things your solicitor takes care of.

 Where did it come from?

-Stamp Duty is an ancient tax, first introduced in the UK in 1694 during the reign of William and Mary to raise money for the war against France.
-At first it was a tax, or duty, on documents that required the Royal seal (or stamp) to be legally valid - documents like the transfer of ownership of land.
+It’s an ancient tax, first introduced in the UK in 1694 during the reign of William and Mary to raise money for the war against France.
+Initially, it was a tax or duty on documents that required the Royal seal (or stamp) to be legally valid ¬– documents like the transfer of ownership of land.

 How can we pay it for you?

-Legally, the purchaser has to pay the SDLT on their purchase.
+Legally, the purchaser has to pay the stamp duty land tax on their purchase.
 However we may be able to pay the Stamp Duty for you – just ask the Sales Adviser at the development.
-Should you proceed with David Wilson Homes' offer, we will send a cheque to your solicitor on completion of the purchase of your new home.
+Should you proceed with David Wilson Homes' offer, we will pay your solicitor on completion of the purchase of your new home.